coremotors/pr-testing/README.md

 # pr-testing
-pullin' requests like a 10/10 fine shy
+pullin' requests like a 10/10 fine shyt